hholtmann/smcFanControl/Readme.md

 $ brew cask install smsfancontrol
 ```

-After that you'll be able to use Spotilight to launch smcFanControl normally. :-)
+After that you'll be able to use Spotlight to launch smcFanControl normally. :-)

 Requirements: Intel Mac / OS X 10.6 or higher